bdeitte/ghost-on-aws/HOWTO.md

 pm2 start /var/www/ghost/index.js --name ghost
 pm2 status
 ```
 If you see an error in the status call above, look at the logs in $HOME/.pm2/logs for details.
 If things look fine, save what has been done so PM2 will start up properly on restart.
-(Or it should... this isn't working for me right now!)
 ```
 pm2 save
 ````